Floquet engineering flat bands for bosonic fractional quantum Hall in small lattices: Results and discussion

 We first consider the lattice on a torus with twisted boundary conditions to understand the topology of the states.
 We calculated the many-body Chern number~\cite{MBChern,ChernCal},

 where $A^\alpha_{mn} = -i\langle m_{\phi_1,\phi_2}|\partial_{\phi_\alpha}|n_{\phi_1,\phi_2}\rangle$ is the Berry connection matrix calculated within the degerate ground state sector.
-At half filling, $\nu = 1/2$, for a $6\times 4$ we have $3$ particles, and the ground state manifold is two dimensional.
+At half filling, $\nu = 1/2$, for a $6\times 4$ lattice we have $3$ particles, and the ground state manifold is two dimensional.
 The calculation gives $C=1=\frac12+\frac12$ for the ground state manifold, consistent with a fractional $\nu=1/2$ bosonic quantum Hall state~\cite{torus}.
 Further calculations confirm that this topological band is robust for most other system sizes at half filling, and for the non-interacting case we find $C=1$ in the thermodynamic limit.

 Experimentally, the hallmark of the fractional quantum Hall effect is conductance in a Hall bar geometry, but this is not practical in such small, isolated quantum systems.
 Instead, we consider the theoretically proposed Laughlin charge pump~\cite{gauge1,gauge2}, which we argue is actually realizable in engineered settings.
-When a quantum Hall state is prepared on a ring or cylinder and a single quantum of magnetic flux is adiabatically inserted through the center, an electric field will induced around the cross of the cylinder (see below), and some effective (fractionally) charge will be pumped from one side to the other, which gives the quantized Hall conductivity.
+When a quantum Hall state (at thermodynamic limit) is prepared on a ring or cylinder and a single quantum of magnetic flux is adiabatically inserted through the center, an electric field will induced around the cross of the cylinder (see below), and some effective (fractionally) charge will be pumped from one side to the other, which gives the quantized Hall conductivity.
 In this case, the quantized charge ($Q_{2\pi}$) is expected to be equal to the filling factor $\nu$~\cite{FQH2}.
+We notice that a similar drift idea has been exploited to detect the fractional quantum states in cold atomic system~\cite{Detect} recently.

 We test quantized transport by placing the system on a cylinder with periodic boundary conditions in the $J_2$ direction and open boundary conditions in the $J_1$ direction, as shown in Fig.~\ref{f1}(a).
-The charge transported as a function of flux ($\phi$) injected through the cylinder is obtained as
+The system is initially prepared in the ground state when no flux ($\phi=0$) is injected through the cylinder.
+Then the flux is ramped up uniformly at a finite speed by modulating the phase across the circumference of the cylinder.
+The charge transported as a function of the injected flux is obtained as